Alcohol and Intoxication

 While drunk, a character gains whatever effects their Reveler’s Trait prescribes – if a Reveler’s Trait includes something your character already possesses, such as Harsh Temper, the effects intensify.
 When drunk from Wine rather than Ale or Spirits, you get the Reveler’s Trait next on the list from your normal trait.

-Surly – You gain the effects of the Harsh Temper Flaw, and must always answer aggression with even more aggression, escalating the conflict, however while drink you are immune to Fear and Cower.
+Surly – You gain the effects of the Harsh Temper Flaw, and must always answer aggression with even more aggression, escalating the conflict, however while drink you are immune to Fear and “Obey: Stand Aside”.

 Decadent – You gain the effects of the Hedonist Flaw (though you may not spend Discipline to resist it), however you do not gain any Depravity for level 1 Sins while intoxicated, as the results of last night are hazy at best.

-Adventurous – You feel adventurous while the liquor still flows – you gain 1 Hope every time you succeed at using any Skill, including successful social skills or combat attacks which cause damage, though you gain Despair at any failed Skill use or overall defeat.
-Both the Hope and Despair disappear when the intoxication ends.
+Adventurous – You feel adventurous while the liquor still flows – you become Inspired whenever you win in a competition, debates and duels, though you gain Despair at any failed Skill use or overall defeat.
+Both the Inspired and Despair disappear when the intoxication ends.

-Cantankerous – You gain the effects of the Bigoted and Entitlement Flaws, but also retain the ability to spend Discipline against Social Conditions, as well as gain an extra use of Discipline against Social Conditions each conversation.
+Cantankerous – You gain the effects of the Bigoted and Entitlement Flaws, but also retain the ability to spend Discipline against Obey, as well as gain an extra use of Discipline against Obey calls.

-Brooding – You are unable to use Reason or Intrigue to attempt to convince other characters, but your Cower attempts gain Power.
+Brooding – You are unable to use the Provocation, Persuade, or Sincerity to attempt to convince other characters, but your Intimidate Skill uses all gain Power.

 Enthusiastic – Drink fills you with more than a warm buzz, and you feel a profound sense of belonging, community, and easy acceptance of the world.
-You gain the effects of the Naïve Flaw, but using Social Conditions related to the subject of your Devotion gain Power.
+You gain the effects of the Naïve Flaw, but any uses of Social Skills related to the subject of your Devotion gain Power.

 Daring – Alcohol is an impressive substitute for reason.
 You gain the effects of the Daredevil Perk, but you must accept and cannot back down from any dare or challenge that would trigger the Daredevil perk, no matter what happens after you accept.